Brown & Brown (BRO) Receives a Hold from Wells Fargo

-In a report released yesterday, Elyse Greenspan from Wells Fargo maintained a Hold rating on Brown & Brown (BRO), with a price target of $40.00.
-The company’s shares closed last Monday at $35.74.
+Wells Fargo analyst Elyse Greenspan maintained a Hold rating on Brown & Brown (BRO) today and set a price target of $38.00.
+The company’s shares closed last Tuesday at $36.21.

-Currently, the analyst consensus on Brown & Brown is a Moderate Buy with an average price target of $40.83, a 17.0% upside from current levels.
+Brown & Brown has an analyst consensus of Moderate Buy, with a price target consensus of $40.83, representing a 13.4% upside.
 In a report issued on April 13, Goldman Sachs also maintained a Hold rating on the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>